This idea has been brought to life

 Hi, I'm Jennifer!
 I'm currently a student at OCAD University and I mainly work in 2D animation!
 I hope that with my skills, I can make things come to life as well as connect and bring joy to others!

-Visit our online exhibition Mission: Protect our oceans to watch the animation and find out more about how Lily-Ane's invention idea was brought to life!
+Visit our online exhibition Mission: Protect our oceans to find out more about how Lily-Ane's invention idea was brought to life!

 Maker blog entries

 Picking up from the last blog entry, we now look for sounds and then add them to the animation!